Black History Month: Honoring black history through art

 Speller thinks there shouldn’t be a distinction between black artists and white artists.

-Art is something that can come from anyone, and should be celebrated by everyone.
+Speller’s belief?
+Art is something that can come from anyone and should be celebrated by everyone.

 To find out more about Jamil Burton’s art, click here.